Index

 A useful way to read the current moment is to start with what frontier labs are actually shipping, and then ask what those shipments imply.

 Distribution cadence is becoming as important as release cadence.
-Late April and May produced OpenAI’s amended Microsoft agreement, OpenAI models and Codex entering AWS Bedrock managed-agent workflows, U.S. classified-network AI agreements, expanded CAISI pre-deployment testing arrangements with Google DeepMind, Microsoft, xAI, OpenAI, and Anthropic, Google pushing Gemini 3.5 into Search, Gemini, Antigravity, and enterprise surfaces, and OpenAI-Dell work to bring Codex into hybrid and on-premises enterprise environments.
-The frontier is now shaped by cloud routing, procurement channels, access controls, audit logs, government evaluation, classified deployment, and governed enterprise data access — at least as much as by model cards.
+The frontier is now shaped by cloud routing, procurement channels, access controls, government evaluation, and governed enterprise data access at least as much as by model cards — witness the spring’s deal flow: OpenAI’s amended Microsoft agreement, plus a run of classified-network, CAISI pre-deployment-testing, and enterprise-channel agreements (AWS Bedrock, on-premises Codex deployments via Dell) spanning the major labs.
 The clearest consumer-side instance arrived at Apple’s WWDC on June 8–9, 2026: the rebuilt Siri now runs its server-side reasoning on a custom ~1.2-trillion-parameter Google Gemini model executed inside Apple’s Private Cloud Compute, reportedly for about $1B per year, while Apple’s own on-device foundation models remain Apple-built.
-The significance is distributional rather than technical — the largest consumer device platform on earth chose to route its assistant’s heavy reasoning through a frontier lab’s model rather than its own, and chose Google over OpenAI or Anthropic to do it.
+The largest consumer device platform on earth routed its assistant’s heavy reasoning through a rival’s model — and picked Google over OpenAI or Anthropic to do it.

 The capability frontier has moved from chat to long-running computer work.
 OpenAI frames GPT-5.5 around agentic coding, online research, spreadsheets, software operation, and cross-tool task completion.
 Anthropic frames Opus 4.7 around difficult software engineering, memory, high-resolution visual work, and multi-step enterprise workflows.
 Google frames Gemini 3.5 Flash and Gemini Spark around long-horizon action, subagents, background assistance, and agentic coding through Antigravity.
 The shared direction is unmistakable: the product is no longer a conversation, it is an operator.